ecnepsnai/Lucy/README.md

 # Lucy

+*NOTICE*: Lucy is in Pre-Alpha and is currently going through nightly (periodic) builds.

 Lucy is an easy to use and even easier to set up support system that just about anybody can use!

 ## Setup